Connecticut Employment Practices Liability Insurance

 - Wrongful demotion or failure to promote, negative evaluation, reassignment or discipline of a current employee or wrongful refusal to employ;

-- Wrongful actual or constructive termination of an employee in violation or breach of law, public policy or a non-employment contract or agreement;
+- Insurance For Wrongful Termination of an employee in violation or breach of law, public policy or a non-employment contract or agreement;

 - Wrongful denial of training, deprivation of career opportunity or breach of employment contract; or

 - Negligent hiring or supervision resulting in any of these offenses.

 It’s important to recognize that that the exposures presented by a given employer can vary substantially, depending on the particular factors involved.
 At Paradiso Financial & Insurance Services, we understand this and our team of local insurance agents can help you identify your common business risks and put a good insurance program in place that responds to your firm’s unique characteristics and situation.

 No matter what size or type of business you run, you face a wide range of potential risks.
 Employment-related allegations are a common form of business claim and Paradiso Insurance has a solution to mitigate this risk.
 We work with some of the top insurance companies in the country and can offer you great protection from claims made by employees, former employees, and even potential employees.